Books for Finance for Non-Finance Managers

 - It’s very reasonably priced and complete value for money.

 #9 – Finance & Accounting for Non-Financial Managers

 by Samuel Weaver & J. Fred Weston

 This is another McGraw-Hill book which will help you understand finance better.

-This book is not as exhaustive as you want it to be but it does the work.
-The reason we included this book under the best finance books for non-financial managers is because this many readers have recommended this book even as more proficient than an entire course.
+This book is not as exhaustive as you want it to be, but it does the work.
+The reason we included this book under the best finance books for non-financial managers is that many readers have recommended this book even as more proficient than an entire course.
 And if you can get a book of this sort in few bucks, why not try it.
 This is not only recommended by people who have been students but also by those who have been CFOs and executive officers of Fortune 1000 companies.

-Best takeaway from this book
+The best takeaway from this book

 - You will not only learn the financial statements and foundation of finance; you will also learn how to align these concepts with real business scenarios.

 - The best addition is performance measurements which very few books of the same domain have covered.